-As population density increases, the challenge will be to shape the built environment...delivering an interconnecting network of open space...transport routes, suburban streets, footpaths and cycle ways."
+As population density increases, the challenge will be to shape the built environment..... delivering and interconnecting network of open space.....transport routes, suburban streets, footpaths and cycle ways."

-NSW Office of the Government Architect, 'A Vision for Sydney's Open Space', Sydney Green Grid Spatial Framework and Project Opportunities,2017, p7 As the area around Parramatta Park changes, the Park must be managed in a way that anticipates future needs, while promoting and protecting what it can tell us about the past.
-This means aligning with the conventions of world, national, state and local heritage management that are designed to protect the Park's values, and providing for more ways for people to understand these values, enjoy and use the Park.
+NSW Government Architect, The Green Grid

+As the area around Parramatta Park changes, the Park must be managed in a way that understands future needs, while also promoting and protecting everything it can tell us about the past.
+This means aligning with the conventions of world, national, state and local heritage that are designed to protect the Park's values, while allowing for more ways for people to understand these values.

-The Park's rich heritage and natural values - what it tells us about the geographic and topographic past, the human inhabitants tracing back to Aboriginal occupation, and changes since colonisation - need to be conserved and managed within an active landscape, an essential urban open space and a place that is regularly used for organised and informal recreation, sports, major events and other programs.
+The Park's rich heritage and natural values - what it tells us about the geographic and topographic past, the human inhabitants tracing back to Aboriginal occupation, and changes since colonisation - will continually need to be conserved and managed within an active landscape, essential urban open space and a place that is regularly used for organised and informal recreation, sports, major events and other programs.